arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 27. Is it possible to override a private method in a class if the class itself is declared as final?
 A private method cannot be overridden because it is not inherited by subclasses.
 A final class cannot be extended, so no methods (including public or protected ones) can be overridden.

+## 28. Can changes be made to a final or immutable class using reflection in Java?
+Using reflection, we can modify even final or immutable classes in Java by accessing and changing their private fields.
+However, this is not recommended because it can break security and stability.

+## 29. What is the garbage collector algorithm used by the JVM, and is it the same for every operating system?
+JVM uses different Garbage Collection (GC) algorithms like Serial GC, Parallel GC, CMS GC, G1 GC, and ZGC to automatically manage memory.
+The default GC depends on the Java version and system configuration.
+It is not the same for every OS, as performance tuning and implementation may vary.
+Developers can also manually select a GC algorithm using JVM options.

+## 30. When does the Garbage Collector invoke itself in Java?
+Java's Garbage Collector (GC) runs automatically when memory is low or an object is no longer needed.
+You can request it using System.gc(), but Java may not run it immediately.

+## 31. What is the purpose of the "rt.jar" file in Java?
+The rt.jar file in Java (before Java 9) contained all core classes required by the JVM to run programs.
+In Java 9+, it was replaced by the modular system (jmods/) for better performance.

+## 32. Explain the significance of the Manifest file in Java.
+The Manifest file (MANIFEST.MF) in Java stores metadata about a JAR file, like the main class, classpath, and version details.
+It helps in making JARs executable and managing dependencies.